 Here are a few shading guides that you can use for characters and backgrounds:

 And of course, don't be afraid to draw actual backgrounds in your panels where they're appropriate!
 Grey tones and shading works for some situation, but not all.
-And find some blending tools to use for whatever software it is you're using to draw (: There's also cel-shading, which might work even better for the style you're going for (cel-shading looks like this1 and this, notice there's no blending, it's just hard shading; you can find lots of comics that use cel-shading, such as Kerot).
+And find some blending tools to use for whatever software it is you're using to draw (: There's also cel-shading, which might work even better for the style you're going for (cel-shading looks like this and this, notice there's no blending, it's just hard shading; you can find lots of comics that use cel-shading, such as Kerot).

 Good luck!